huggingface/hub-docs/docs/hub/security-pickle.md

 `REDUCE` is what tells the unpickler to execute the function with the provided arguments and `*GLOBAL` instructions are telling the unpickler to `import` stuff.

-To sum up, pickle is dangerous because :
+To sum up, pickle is dangerous because:

 - when importing a python module, arbitrary code can be executed
 - you can import builtin functions like `eval` or `exec`, which can be used to execute arbitrary code